rbd80/Amazon_Linux_2/README.md

 * [Configured AWS CLI and Git](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html) to connect to AWS CodeCommit repositories

 ## Installation
-    1. Login to the AWS console with enough permisssions to creatae a cloudformataion template
+    1. Login to the AWS console with enough permisssions to create a cloudformation template
     2. Copy the template from [Cloudformation Template](cloudformation/pipeline.yaml)
     3. Paste in AWS Cloudformation and exec.
     4. TODO: Fix this.
 Manual switch codecommit to GITHUB
-    5. Git Commet on codebase and AWS pipeline will start
+    5. Git Commit on codebase and AWS pipeline will start

+## Security Controls inherited from this operating system
+    1.

 TODO:
 - Replace the entire cloudformation with terraform script.